Whether you’re towing a caravan, trailer, or camper, knowing your vehicle’s weight limits is key to towing safely, legally, and with confidence.

 In the towing industry, “D-Value” (Downward Value) is a force that refers to a towing component’s “dynamic load capacity“.

 So what does dynamic load capacity mean?
-A dynamic load capacity is the maximum force that can be safely supported by a towing part when a vehicle is subject to movement, such as when a vehicle is driving.
+Dynamic load capacity is the maximum force that a towing part can safely support when the vehicle is in motion, such as while driving.

-This is different to a static load capacity, which is the maximum recommended force which can be applied while a vehicle is stationary.
+This is different to a static load capacity, which is the maximum recommended force that can be applied while a vehicle is stationary.

 D-Value Simplified

-Basically, your D-value tells you how much force can be transferred to the towbar without the trailer becoming unstable.
+Basically, your D-value indicates how much force can be transferred to the towbar before the trailer becomes unstable.

 Once the downward force is higher than your towing part’s recommended D-Value, there can be some serious consequences.